natasha-jeppu/AI-Assignment---MNIST-Hand-written-digits-recognition/README.md

 # AI-Assignment---MNIST-Hand-written-digits-recognition
 A comparison of different ANN networks for classifying hand written digits based on test loss and test accuracy.
 The parameters modified are: optimizer, activation function, number of hidden layers, number of nodes in each layer and batch size.

+Observations:
+1. The Adam optimizer gives highest accuracy amongst Adagrad, SGD with momentum and Adadelta.
+2. Increses number of nodes increases the accuracy but at the same time slows down the process.
+3. Reducing batch size gives better accuracy than using a batch size = input size.